 Following Player Evaluations/Identification, players shall be assigned to a team in the appropriate age group as defined by the USYS/WSA guidelines.
-In certain/rare cases it may be in the best interest of the player to be playing with the age group up and will be based on the recommendation and approval of the DOC.
+In certain/rare cases it may be in the best interest of the player to be playing with the next age group up and will be based on the recommendation and approval of the DOC.
 No player may play out of their respective age group without following the procedures in the play up policy.
+(See Below)

-Teams will be formed starting at the U7/8 age group up to the U19 age group if players and coaches are available.
+Teams will be formed starting at the U7/8 age group, and continuing up to the U19 age group if players and coaches are available.
 Coaches will be selected and assigned by the DOC as needed to accommodate the number of players.
 Coaching assignments will be completed after teams have been formed.
-Ideally teams will be formed based on single gender and age group guidelines of USSF/US Youth Soccer/WSA.
+Ideally, teams will be formed based on single gender and age group guidelines of USSF/US Youth Soccer/WSA.
 If single gender teams cannot be formed due to the number of players registered, teams can be formed as co-ed using age group guidelines set forth by USSF/US Youth Soccer/WSA.

-The Green team will consist of those players determined by the coach(s) and DOC to be of the ability to make the Green team as competitive as possible (Gold or higher) without compromising the overall
+The Green team will consist of those players determined by the coach(s) and the DOC to be of the ability to make the Green team as competitive as possible (Gold Competition Level).

-The White team will consist of those players determined by the coach(s) and DOC to be of the ability to make the White team as competitive as possible (Silver or Bronze) without compromising the overall
+The White team will consist of those players determined by the coach(s) and DOC to be of the ability to make the White team as competitive as possible (Silver or Bronze Competition Level).

 Player selection may be determined by commitment, skill, attitude, ability, coachability, attendance to practice, etc. Player selection will be fluid and happen at the start of each Fall and Spring Season.
-In rare circumstances, coaches with the assistance of the DOC can also make mid-season modifications to team rosters to accommodate players skill.
+In rare circumstances, coaches, with the assistance of the DOC, can also make mid-season modifications to team rosters to accommodate individual player skill.
 However, coaches have the discretion to choose common training times to promote general skill improvement of the age group and develop teamwork.

 Chronological Age: Actual age of the player

-Developmental Age: The age at which children function emotionally, physically, cognitively and
+Developmental Age: The age at which children function emotionally, physically, and cognitively.

 More factors the LSSC will consider in evaluating a player to “Play Up” or if the player should remain playing up: